NCGRP/Mplus/README.txt

 To compile:  use "make"
-Usage: m+ varfile datfile [-m mincoresize maxcoresize samplingfreq reps outputfile]
+Usage: m+1 varfile datfile [-m mincoresize maxcoresize samplingfreq reps outputfile]
 		[-k kernelfile] [-a idealcorefile] where, varfile = path to MSTRAT .var file